Kenny Bernstein: Drag racing career

 At the 1978 NHRA Summernationals at Englishtown, Bernstein drove the Chelsea King funny car.
 He first became a full-time professional Funny Car driver in 1979.
-The following year, he acquired a sponsorship deal from Anheuser-Busch (with its Budweiser brand), which lasted for thirty years until the new owner of Anheuser-Busch, InBev, elected not to renew his contract.
+The following year, he acquired a sponsorship deal from Anheuser-Busch (with its Budweiser brand), which lasted until 2009.
 Bernstein won his first Funny Car championship in 1985, and successfully defended his title over the next three seasons.

 Bernstein and tuner Dale Armstrong would turn to land speed racers the Arivett brothers to design Bernstein's Bud King Buick LeSabre in 1987.
 This car would be dubbed the “Batmobile”.
 It would profoundly change Funny Car aerodynamics.